Frequently Asked Questions:

 Can you accommodate special requests for scattering?

-Yes, we are very flexible and do our best to fulfill all requests.
+Yes, we are very flexible and we do our best to fulfill all requests.

 Do I have to make a reservation?

 Yes.
-Although we can arrange scattering of ashes service within a day reservations made a week or more prior to the selected date enables us to provide the high degree of service that we pride ourselves on.
+Although we can arrange scattering of ashes services within a day, reservations made a week or more prior to the selected date enables us to provide the highiest degree of service.
+Which is what we pride ourselves on.

 Do you have restrooms on board?